As you have just completed a significant surgical procedure, success and comfort is reliant on your compliance with post-operative care instructions.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get irritated and swollen.
 This will subside in 3-4 days.

-If sutures were placed during your oral surgery, Dr. Nielson most commonly utilizes dissolving sutures (stiches) unless you are informed otherwise.
+If sutures were placed during your oral surgery, Dr. Nielson most commonly utilizes dissolving sutures (stitches) unless you are informed otherwise.
 This is done in the area of oral surgery to minimize post-operative bleeding and to direct healing.
 Sometimes they become dislodged; this is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 The sutures will be adsorbed within approximately one week after oral surgery and require no removal.

 The pain and swelling should subside more and more each day following oral surgery.
 If your post-operative pain or swelling worsens suddenly or unusual symptoms occur call our office for instructions.